Slo-Mo-Tion: Music video

 On June 27, 2012, Manson announced via his Facebook page that a music video for the song was in the making.
 The status was uploaded via mobile, reading, "Shooting Slo-Mo-tion. --MM".
 On August 10, 2012, Manson updated his Facebook and Twitter with four new images, one which included the caption, "Just finished the slo-mo-tion moving picture show.", suggesting that the music video was now complete.

 The music video was released online August 21, 2012, and was directed by Marilyn Manson himself.
 The video features Manson and Twiggy Ramirez, and a cameo from Eastbound & Down's Steve Little.
 The video showcases Manson singing into the camera while wearing different outfits, wearing face paint, surrounded by various people in some scenes which includes Steve Little in prosthetic breasts, and topless women.
 Also, staying true with the title, the music video is filled with slow motion effects.
-The video cuts out near the end as Manson sings "this is my beautiful show and everything is shot..." to a scene with Manson on a roof top holding a gun, as he prepares to fire it into an intersection at a cyclist below.
+The video cuts out near the end as Manson sings "this is my beautiful show and everything is shot..." to a scene with Manson on a rooftop holding a gun, as he prepares to fire it into an intersection at a cyclist below.

 A review on UltimateGuitar.com described the music video as "visually dynamic", stating "Manson is captured in slow motion doing a variety of things, from shooting a gun to spitting a neon colored substance out of his mouth."
 The review concludes stating, "Despite the song's title, the video is quite a lot to take in, at five and a half minutes long."
 Kory Grow of Spin magazine wrote "it's as creepy as you'd expect it to be: putrid neon paint, Manson spittling, prosthetic breasts and, of course, Manson saying the words "slow motion" really slowly.
 But those aren't the really shocking parts.
 There's a scene where he's holding a machine gun in front of a window with red lettering on it that spells out "rape."
 And the video ends with him wearing a long leather coat and a partial gasmask, as he sits atop a building pointing his gun at someone riding by on a bicycle."